M-Melodious/Project-Depth/README.md

 Major causes of flood events include heavy rainfall, high tides and human factors such as deforestation, poor waste management, irregular urbanization, among others.
 With the aggravating effects of climate change set to rise in the coming years, flooding risks might also become significant in developed countries.
+Flood level estimation is useful in the design of flood defence structures.

 Since the risks of flood are majorly concentrated in low-resource countries, solutions and ways of managing this problem must also be of very low cost.
-One very revevant intervention is the use of available data sources to track human falalities and direct intervention and rescue operations.
+One very relevant intervention is the use of available data sources to track human falalities and direct intervention and rescue operations.
 In the past, remotely sensed data from satellites have been used to retrieve  flood-water level from the disaster areas.
 This technique, though inexpensive, doesn't provide near real-time monitoring capabilities.
 This is because freely available remotely sensed data which are usable for this purpose are available at relatively low temporal resolution.